-When the saw is operational, never try to make adjustments to your stock.
+Never try to make adjustments to your stock when the saw is operational.
 Always wait for the blade to stop and disconnect the saw from the power supply.
-Then, make your adjustments, clamp your project back in place, and continue.
+You can then make your adjustments, clamp the piece back in place, and continue sawing.

 Tip #9: Positions

-- Adopt a firm stance, with both feet equal distance apart.
-This balances your weight and center of gravity.
+- Use a firm stance, with your feet an equal distance apart.
+This will help you balance your weight and have a better center of gravity.

-- Set the saw blade height to ⅛ or ¼ depending on the material you are cutting.
-It prevents the blade from protruding so much that it could sever fingers.
+- Set the saw blade to a height of ⅛ or ¼-inch above the stock, depending on what you are cutting.
+This will prevent the blade from protruding further than necessary.

-- Never let the blade come between your body and your hands.
-Work side to side or left to right, and keep a tight pushing grip.
+- Never position yourself with the blade between your body and hands.
+Work from side to side and maintain a tight grip on the piece you are cutting.

 - Never reach over the blade.
 Keep as much distance as you can.
-Use a push stick to make this easier.
+You can use a push stick to make this easier.

-- Take lots of breaks, and always keep alert.
+- Take plenty of breaks to ensure you always stay alert.

-- Always wait until the blade comes to a stop.
-Don’t try and force it.
+- Always wait for the blade to come to a stop after cutting.
+Don’t try to force it.

-- Make sure you turn the saw off and lower the blade.
+- After use, turn off the saw completely and lower the blade.

 Tip #10: Check Safety Features

-Zero clearance inserts are designed to stop off-cuts of wood falling into the cavity where the blade sits.
-It prevents kickbacks, projectiles, and the blade jamming.
+Zero clearance inserts are designed to prevent off-cuts of wood from falling through the opening where the blade sits.
+This reduces the risk of kickbacks, projectiles, and blade jamming.

 Throat plates are removable and allow easy access to the blade for maintenance.
 Never operate the saw with the throat plate removed.
-Like the zero clearance plate, the throat plate stops debris from falling into the saw, potentially causing damage to you and the table saw.
+Like the zero clearance plate, the throat plate stops debris from falling into the saw, where it could damage the machine or be launched as a projectile.

-Some table saws come with anti-kickback pawls to prevent kickback.
-They look like a separate saw blade with teeth that grip the wood in the event of a kickback.
-They also help to guide the stock onto the blade while you push.
+Some table saws have anti-kickback pawls.
+These look like separate saw blades with teeth that grip the wood in the event of a kickback.
+They also help guide the stock onto the blade when you push it.

 A riving knife is a safety device attached to the saw’s arbor.
-It moves with the blade as it is adjusted for height to maintain an even gap with the blade.
-A riving knife prevents kickbacks by removing the risk of jamming.
+It moves with the blade when the height is adjusted to maintain an even gap with the blade.
+A riving knife prevents kickbacks by reducing the risk of jamming.

-Blade guards are the most effective way of keeping the blade away from the operator.
-Typically, they are made of clear plexiglass to maintain a good line of sight.
-Many woodworkers complain that the blade guard restricts their ability to measure and see the cuts, so they prefer to remove them.
+Blade guards are the most reliable way of keeping the blade isolated from the person operating it.
+They are typically made of clear plexiglass so you can still see what you’re doing.
+Many woodworkers complain that the blade guard restricts their ability to measure and see the cuts, so they remove them.

-You could also use a splitter to reduce kickbacks.
-It is a small blade that sits behind the table saw blade and holds the kerf open.
+You can also use a splitter to reduce kickbacks.
+This is a small blade that sits behind the table saw blade and holds the kerf open.

-Another feature of newer table saws is a magnetic switch.
-It sets the saw to the off position in the event of a power outage.
-Imagine the power coming back on, and the saw springing back into life without warning.
+A feature of many newer table saws is a magnetic switch.
+It automatically shuts the saw off in the event of a power outage.
+This prevents the blade from spinning unexpectedly when its electrical supply is restored and potentially injuring you.

 Tip #11: Disconnect Power before Changing Blades

-Make sure you not only switch the power off, but you also remove the plug from the wall.
-That way, you know the machine is completely inoperable.
+This means not only switching off the power supply to the unit but also removing the plug from its socket.
+By doing this, you can be confident that the machine is completely inoperable.

 Tip #12: Guide the Stock While Cutting

-When making rip-cuts, a table saw fence is invaluable to help guide the stock.
-The fence runs from the front to the back of your table saw and is parallel with the blade.
-It keeps the wood in position, meaning you get accurate results.
+A table saw fence is invaluable when making rip-cuts and will help you guide the stock.
+The fence runs from the front of your table saw to the back and is parallel to the blade.
+It keeps the wood properly aligned so you can cut accurately.

-One of the most effective tools you have for guiding the stock is the miter gauge.
-Once you select the desired angle for the cut, the wood is clamped against the miter fence, allowing you to line the wood up with the blade.
+One of the most effective tools for guiding the stock is the miter gauge.
+After you select the desired angle for the cut, the wood is clamped against the miter fence, allowing you to align the piece with the blade.

-When using the miter gauge, remove the fence because this will impede the movement of the stock, and crucially, increase the chances of a kickback.
-Wood gets stuck between the blade and the fence.
-Remove it altogether when using the miter gauge.
+When using the miter gauge, remove the fence because this will impede the movement of the stock and increase the risk of a kickback.
+Wood might get stuck between the blade and the fence.
+Remove it entirely when using the miter gauge.

 Tip #13: Check Stock for Foreign Objects

-If you are cutting lumber, especially old wood, you should always examine the stock before you use the table saw.
-Hidden metal objects like nails and screws are dangerous if they make contact with a saw blade spinning at 8,000 RPM.
+If you are cutting lumber, especially reusing old wood, you should always check it carefully before using your table saw.
+Metal objects such as nails and screws can be very dangerous if they come into contact with a saw blade spinning at 8,000 RPM.

 Tip #14: Use a Push Stick

-Push sticks come in two varieties, but both have the same primary function — to control the direction of the wood as it gets pushed towards the blade and to keep your fingers safe.
+Push sticks come in two varieties, but both serve the same basic purpose: controlling the direction of the wood as you push it toward the blade while keeping your fingers safe.

-The shoe push stick applies both forward and downward pressure, locking the stock to the table.
-The only downside is that your hands are closer to the blade, unlike the notched variety.
+A shoe push stick applies both forward and downward pressure, holding the stock against the table.
+The only downside is that your hands will be closer to the blade than when using a notched version.

-- Remove all debris, and foreign objects from the table saw.
-Also, make sure there is a clear perimeter around the base of the saw where you stand.
+- Remove all debris and foreign objects from the table saw.
+Also, ensure your standing area is clear of any debris or wires.

-- Select the right blade for the task.
+- Choose the right blade for the task.
 Never use a crosscut blade when performing a rip-cut or a rip-cut blade for crosscuts.

-- Check that the blade is fit for purpose and not dull.
+- Check that the blade is sharp enough to cut the material.

-- Make sure the nuts and bolts on the arbor are tight and that there is no movement in the blade.
-You wouldn’t want it flying off when switched on.
+- Make sure the nuts and bolts on the arbor are tight and that the blade doesn’t move or wobble.
+It needs to be secure before you turn the saw on.

-- Inspect all your safety features are in place and correctly set up.
+- Inspect all your safety features to ensure they are in position.

 - Always use either the fence or the miter gauge.
-Never freehand.
+Never cut freehand.

 - Take frequent breaks.

-- Make sure the blade stops before walking away.
+- Make sure the blade has stopped completely before you leave it.

 - Always unplug your saw after use.

-- If in doubt, don’t do it.
-If a cut feels unsafe, it probably is.
+- When in doubt, don’t do it.
+If you are worried that a cut might be unsafe, it probably is.